 Today, I am devoted to helping adults and couples work through a wide range of life’s challenges.
 I believe we are all endowed with an inherent intelligence and healing potential.
 My job is to help my clients uncover it.

-I have lived in the Boulder area for over 15 years, and I currently reside in Louisville, CO, where I have lived for the past ten years.
+I have lived in the Boulder area for over 20 years.
+Currently, I reside in Louisville, CO, where I have lived for the past 15 years.
 I enjoy cycling, film, music, craft beer, my own therapy, and continuing the process and exploration of this incredible human journey of self-discovery and healing.

 Whether you are interested in working through significant barriers in life or wanting to go deeper in your journey of self-awareness, you will find me to be knowledgeable and skilled, as well as warm, personable, and approachable.

-All my best to you in your search!
+All my best to you in your search and I look forward to hearing from you!